 - 3. Some financial reporting frameworks contain an explicit requirement for management to make a specific assessment of the entity's ability to continue as a going concern, and standards regarding matters to be considered and disclosures to be made in connection with going concern.
-For example, International Accounting Standard (IAS) 1 requires management to make an assessment of an entity's ability to continue as a going concern.
+For example, Philippine Accounting Standard (PAS) 1 requires management to make an assessment of an entity's ability to continue as a going concern.
 The detailed requirements regarding management's responsibility to assess the entity's ability to continue as a going concern and related financial statement disclosures may also be set out in law or regulation. - 4.
 In other financial reporting frameworks, there may be no explicit requirement for management to make a specific assessment of the entity's ability to continue as a going concern.
-Nevertheless, since the going concern assumption is a fundamental principle in the preparation of financial statements as discussed in paragraph 2, the preparation of the financial statements requires management to assess the entity's ability to continue as a going concern even if the financial reporting framework does not include an explicit requirement to do so. - 5.
-Management's assessment of the entity's ability to continue as a going concern involves making a judgment, at a particular point in time, about inherently uncertain future outcomes of events or conditions.
-The following factors are relevant to that judgment:
+Nevertheless, since the going concern assumption is a fundamental principle in the preparation of financial statements as discussed in paragraph 2, management's responsibility for the preparation and presentation of the financial statements includes a responsibility to assess the entity's ability to continue as a going concern even if the financial reporting framework does not include an explicit requirement to do so.

-IAS 1, "Presentation of Financial Statements" as at 1 January 2009, paragraphs 25-26.
+1 PAS 1, "Presentation of Financial Statements" as at January 1, 2007, paragraphs 23-24.

-- The degree of uncertainty associated with the outcome of an event or condition increases significantly the further into the future an event or condition or the outcome occurs.
+- 5. Management's assessment of the entity's ability to continue as a going concern involves making a judgment, at a particular point in time, about inherently uncertain future outcomes of events or conditions.
+The following factors are relevant to that judgment: - The degree of uncertainty associated with the outcome of an event or condition increases significantly the further into the future an event or condition or the outcome occurs.
 For that reason, most financial reporting frameworks that require an explicit management assessment specify the period for which management is required to take into account all available information. - The size and complexity of the entity, the nature and condition of its business and the degree to which it is affected by external factors affect the judgment regarding the outcome of events or conditions. - Any judgment about the future is based on information available at the time at which the judgment is made.
 Subsequent events may result in outcomes that are inconsistent with judgments that were reasonable at the time they were made.